Electronic Recruitment Application (ERA)

-All ordinary resident applicants must have the required work permit or documentation that permits to work legally in Honduras in order to be eligible for consideration.
+All applicants must have the required documentation that allows them to legally work in Honduras at the time of application.

-In your application you must provide us with a copy of your work permit, legal residence, or Honduran citizenship.
-Please do not send originals by mail.
-Copies are acceptable.
-If you fail to provide this documentation, your application will no longer be pursued.
+Please be sure to include a copy of your work permit, residence permit or proof of Honduran citizenship.
+Scans or pictures are acceptable.
+If you fail to provide this documentation, your application will be considered incomplete and excluded from further processing.

-The U.S. Embassy in Tegucigalpa WILL NOT procure work permits for candidates.
+U.S. Embassy Honduras WILL NOT procure work permits for candidates.

-To apply for an internship at the U.S. Embassy in Tegucigalpa, please submit the Application for Foreign National Student Intern Program (PDF 387KB) to the Embassy’s Human Resources Office.
+To apply for an internship at the Embassy, please submit the Application for Foreign National Student Intern Program (PDF 142KB) and Agreement (PDF 39KB) to the Embassy’s Human Resources Office.

 In accordance with State Department policy, the hiring preference order is the following: